chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ##### Chocolatey Central Management Service Windows Account Considerations

 * Windows Account (required, defaults to `ChocolateyLocalAdmin`)
-  * The Chocolatey Central Managmeent Service requires ***an*** administrative account, whether that is a domain account or a local account - it just needs to be a local admin (a member of the Administrators group).
+  * The Chocolatey Central Management Service requires ***an*** administrative account, whether that is a domain account or a local account - it just needs to be a local admin (a member of the Administrators group).
   * The Chocolatey Central Management Service doesn't specifically require the `ChocolateyLocalAdmin` account, any Windows account can be used.
 The `ChocolateyLocalAdmin` is used as the default if one is not specified.
   * Upon use of an account during installation, it will make that account a member of the Administrators account.
   * The account used will also be granted LogonAsService and LogonAsBatch privileges.